Flint: Ceramics

 Until recently calcined flint was also an important raw material in clay-based ceramic bodies produced in the UK.
 In clay bodies, calcined flint attenuates the shrinkage whilst drying, and modifies the fired thermal expansion.
 Flint can also be used in glazes as a network former.
 In preparation for use flint pebbles, frequently sourced from the coasts of South-East England or Western France, were calcined to around 1000 °C. This heating process both removed organic impurities and induced certain physical reactions, including converting some of the quartz to cristobalite.
 After calcination the flint pebbles were crushed and milled to a fine particle size.
 However, the use of flint has now been superseded by quartz.
 Because of the historical use of flint, the word "flint" is used by some potters (especially in the U.S.) to refer generically to siliceous raw materials used in ceramics that are not flint.

-Jewelry
+Jewellery

 Flint bracelets were known in Ancient Egypt, and several examples have been found.